zzhenryquezz/vue-wp-theme/readme.md

 route         | **string:** First parameter of endpost: posts,page,pages,catgories,media,etc...
 [All Parameter Routes](http://www.google.fr/) per_Page      | **int:** Number of Posts to receve

-## EndiPoint
+## EndPoint
-This how is a exmable of how is moutend the endPoint of $GetPosts Loop
+This is how is moutend the endPoint of $GetPosts Loop

 let endPoint = http://siteName/wp-json/v2/ + route + endline + filters;